Special Dates: 2026

 Nov 19: World Toilet Day

-The original final girl who fought a boogeyman for forty years and became a literal legend.
+The original final girl who fought a boogeyman for forty years and became a literal legend of the genre.

 Nov 25: National Porn Day

-A day dedicated to the industry pushing boundaries of technology and human curiosity since day one.
+A day dedicated to the industry that has been pushing the boundaries of technology and human curiosity since day one.

 Nov 26: Thanksgiving